-The second primary objective is to evaluate the potential to expand the zone to the east.
-This will include following up the strong alteration and elevated geochemistry in step-out drill hole LE19-26, the only drill hole completed by the Company to date that is beyond the 500m long Hurricane zone footprint.
-Figure 5 shows the drill holes that are planned to follow-up the results in drill hole LE19-26.
-Drilling metres and holes have been allocated equally to both objectives.
-The all-in budget for the drilling campaign is approximately \$2,000,000.
+The second drill will evaluate the potential to expand the zone to the east.
+This will include following up on the strong alteration and elevated geochemistry and radioactivity in step-out drill hole LE19-26 (Figure 4), the only drill hole completed by the Company to date that is beyond the 500m long Hurricane zone footprint.
+Results from a DC-Resistivity geophysical survey completed in the summer of 2019 support the highly prospective nature of the area, which extends for several kilometres to the east.
+Drilling metres and holes are expected to be split approximately equally between both objectives.
+Results of the program will be reported periodically through the winter.